segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 You can connect to BigQuery using a BI tool like Mode or Looker, or query directly from the BigQuery console.

-BigQuery now supports standard SQL, which you can enable via their query UI.
+BigQuery now supports standard SQL, which you can enable using their query UI.
 This does not work with views, or with a query that utilizes table range functions.